Show-Me Arts (SMArts)

 lunch (advance reservations needed)

-With social distancing guidelines in place as we approach the planning process in the summer/autumn of 2020, we suspect that it will not be possible to host the Summit as it has been in years past.
-Shared overnight accommodations and shared restroom space, as well as buffet-style food service and other considerations of the "way we have always done it" simply does not allow for utilization of social distancing protocols.
+With social distancing guidelines in place as we approached the planning process in the summer/autumn of 2020, the 2021 SMart Summit went virtual.
+Shared overnight accommodations and shared restroom space, as well as buffet-style food service and other considerations of the "way we have always done it" simply did not allow for utilization of social distancing protocols.
 Student safety is of greatest importance, so changes are in the planning stages.

 Students: Join a network of fine arts student leaders to let your voice be heard.
 Our message is simple.